dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 <br><br><br>
-![A blue rectangular sign reading ‘PLEASE SHARE THIS POST’ mounted on a rustic wooden fence post, with a backdrop of dense green foliage and a grassy clearing.](assets/share.jpg)
+![A blue rectangular sign reading ‘PLEASE SHARE THIS POST’ mounted on a rustic wooden fence post, with a backdrop of dense green foliage and a grassy clearing.](assets/share.jpg) {title="I won't tell you how to share it, that's up to you.
+Tell you friends, share on some social site, whisper it to you imaginary friend... up to you.
+All of it is appreciated"}